Descanonge/tomate/docs/source/general.rst

 Introduction to Tomate
 ======================

-Tomate provides ways to manipulate data under the form of a multi-dimensional array.
+Tomate provides ways to manipulate data under the form of multi-dimensional arrays.
 It manages multiples variables, as well as the coordinates along which the data varies.
 It also provides multiple convenience functions to retrieve